Anostostomatidae: King crickets of South Africa

 The best-known species is the Parktown prawn, not to be confused with the well-known Koringkrieke or armoured ground crickets, which never have been in the family Anostostomatidae.

 Henicus monstrosus is a nocturnal anostostomatid.
 The males are unusual in their anatomy; their heads are disproportionately large and bear forward-directed prongs.
 They have extremely long, curved mandibles that are functional, but seem to play no part in the eating process.

 Wētā of New Zealand

-Five genera of New Zealand wētā are part of the family Anostostomatidae:
+Six genera of New Zealand wētā are part of the family Anostostomatidae: